nisozakuto/General-Assembly/README.md

 # General-Assembly
-This repo includes the Data Structure and Algorithm questions
+This repo includes the Data Structure and Algorithm questions as well as some work from the General Assembly.